mjswensen/mjswensen.com/blog/_posts/2023-03-18-how-to-set-up-a-wireguard-vpn-for-personal-use.md

   </div>
 </div>

-## Step 2: install Wireguard
+## Step 2: install WireGuard

-If you picked Ubuntu for your server's OS, you can install Wireguard with one command:
+If you picked Ubuntu for your server's OS, you can install WireGuard with one command:

 {% highlight shell %}
 apt install wireguard